 Just like any other accident, whenever so many occur a pattern emerges.
 When it comes to pedestrian accidents, the national average of pedestrian accidents occurred the most between 6 pm and midnight.
 Data suggests that about 75% of all pedestrian accidents happen after dark.
 According to the Governors Highway Safety Association, these accidents aren’t happening at intersections where people are typically found walking.
 This means that people who are walking on the sides of roads or on crosswalks are in more danger than any other space.

 Because San Bernardino is car dependable town, the infrastructure is not accommodating to walkers.
 In fact, the walking score for the community is in the 40’s out of a possible 100.
 This should not deter people from walking, but it should tell you that drivers tend to dominate in transportation mode.
 California Office of Traffic Spokesperson, Tim Weisberg, believes he has an answer as to why pedestrian accidents have increased in our streets.
 He believes that speeding is the root of most accidents.
 Weisberg commented that speeding increases the likelihood of a fatality.
 In order to prevent more accidents, police are instructed to hand out more violations to cars that fail to yield at proper crosswalks.

 What To Do

 Common injuries associated with pedestrian accidents typically require medical attention.
 From broken bones to head trauma, if you are hit by a car you are more than likely going to deal with some kind of injury.
-If so, then our pedestrian accident lawyers at the Law Offices of Howard Craig Kornberg is ready to help.
+If so, then our Los Angeles lawyers at the Law Offices of Howard Craig Kornberg are ready to help.
 Call 310-997-0904 or click here to share your story with our professional staff at the Law Offices of Howard Craig Kornberg in San Bernardino today.